GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

 Phase 1 of the competition aims to identify effective programs that range in their design and range geographically.
 The goal of Phase 1 will be the identification of an effective program that can successfully target gaps in diagnosis, prevention, and treatment of hypertension in women who are pregnant and/or postpartum.
 The submissions should aim to demonstrate that the program was developed from evidence-based techniques for providing hypertension care.
 The Phase 1 submission shall include a comprehensive description of the program in 5 pages or less, including:

-1. A one-paragraph executive summary that clearly states how the program has previously demonstrated effectiveness (statistical significance) in: controlling hypertension in women who are pregnant and/or postpartum AND/OR increasing continued monitoring of hypertension in women who are pregnant and/or postpartum;
+1. A one-paragraph executive summary that clearly states how the program has previously demonstrated effectiveness (statistical significance) in: controlling hypertension AND/OR increasing continued monitoring of hypertension in any population, where that program could be or is already applied to women who are pregnant and/or postpartum;
 2. A description of how the program addresses racial/ethnic disparities and/or urban/rural disparities;
 3. A description of how the program uses evidence-based approaches to target gaps in diagnosis, prevention, and treatment of women with hypertension who are pregnant and/or postpartum; and
 4. A description of how the program is innovative at targeting gaps in diagnosis, prevention, and treatment of women with hypertension who are pregnant and/or postpartum.

 **Phase 2: Awarding plans for sustainability and replication and/or expansion**

-Submissions for Phase 2 of this competition are due by October 30, 2021 at 11:59 pm EST. Only participants who received an award for their Phase 1 submission are eligible to apply for Phase 2.
+Submissions for Phase 2 of this competition are due by January 5, 2022 at 11:59 pm EST. Only participants who received an award for their Phase 1 submission are eligible to apply for Phase 2.
 The identified Official Representative (individual, team or legal entity) may apply for this phase by submitting an application by email to [HypertensionChallenge@hhs.gov](mailto:HypertensionChallenge@hhs.gov).
 The application for Phase 2 of the competition shall meet the following requirements:

 * Entries must consist of PDF files with font size no smaller than 11-point Arial.
 * All submissions must be in English.